Wakala Meaning

 A wakalah contract may end by completion of task, revocation, resignation, loss of legal capacity, expiry of agreed term, or destruction of the subject matter.

 Wakala remains one of the clearest and most useful contracts in Islamic finance because it translates a simple agency idea into a strong legal and Shariah-compliant framework for modern commerce.
-Once the reader understands authority, fee, liability, and limits, the wider applications become much easier to grasp.
+Once you understands authority, fee, liability, and limits, the wider applications become much easier to grasp.
 That is why wakala continues to play a central role in Islamic banking, investment activity, trade execution, and takaful operations.